AirtimeUX/airtime-playbook/airtime-playbook/docs/collaborative_note_debrief.md

 A good starting point for such guidelines:

-- **Don't transcribe** everything that's said during the interview, it takes away too much focus from observing and multiple people don't need to do that.
+- **Don't transcribe** everything that's said during the interview, it takes away focus from observing and multiple people don't need to do that.
 Look for memorable quotes, key statements, and observations that you find related to the goal of the study, or simply find interesting.
 - **Immerse yourself** and experience what the user is experiencing.
 Don't tune out by doing something else on your laptop.
 - Always note down **what actually happened** and where
 - Note down the **exact words** the user said, or as close as possible